What is the TMF and MATCH List, and How to Get Removed From It.

-With respect to a Merchant reported by a MasterCard Acquirer, the Merchant was in violation of one or more Standards that describe procedures to be employed by the Merchant in Transactions in which Cards are used, including, by way of example and not limitation, the Standards for honoring all Cards, displaying the Marks, charges to Cardholders, minimum/maximum Transaction amount restrictions, and prohibited Transactions set forth in Chapter 5 of the MasterCard Rules manual.
-With respect to a merchant reported by an American Express acquirer (ICA numbers 102 through 125), the merchant was in violation of one or more American Express bylaws, rules, operating regulations, and policies that set forth procedures to be employed by the merchant in transactions in which American Express cards are used.
+With respect to a Merchant reported by a MasterCard Acquirer.
+The Merchant was in violation of one or more Standards that describe procedures to be employed by the Merchant.
+In transactions in which Cards are used.
+Including by way of example and not limitation.
+The Standards for honoring all Cards.
+Displaying the Marks.
+Charges to Cardholders.
+Minimum/maximum Transaction amount restrictions and prohibited.
+Transactions.
+Set forth in Chapter 5.
+The MasterCard Rules manual.
+With respect to a merchant reported by an American Express.
+Acquirer (ICA numbers 102 through 125).
+The merchant was in violation of one or more American Express bylaws rules operating regulations and policies.
+That set forth procedures to be employed by the merchant in transactions in which American Express cards are used.

 The Merchant participated in fraudulent collusive activity.

 The Merchant failed to comply with Payment Card Industry (PCI) Data Security Standard requirements.

 14 Identity Theft.
 The Acquirer has determined that the identity of the listed Merchant or its principal owner(s) was unlawfully assumed for the purpose of unlawfully entering into a Merchant Agreement.